EthicsGradient/advanced-entity-framework/README.md

 - Developers have the potential to write inefficient queries, but this is also true for raw SQL - make sure they're profiled and optimised
 - Start with Entity Framework to get a head start - it's always better to release a product earlier with potential performance problems as opposed to wait until everything is perfect
-- Queries that can't be optimised using Entity Framework can be replaced
+- Queries that can't be optimised using Entity Framework can be replaced by raw SQL (potentially with Dapper)

 ## References